DataDog/go-runtime-metrics-internal/CONTRIBUTING.md

 For more details see [this comment](https://github.com/DataDog/go-runtime-metrics-internal/issues/10#issuecomment-2522535398).

-Alternatively could release this module as v1, and tag new major versions when we do breaking changes.
+Alternatively we could release this module as v1, and tag new major versions when we do breaking changes.
 But it seems like this would be more work, so pseudo-versions should be okay for now.